microsoft/dicom-ohif/README.md

 ### Test the installation
-- Browse to the `storageAccountWebEndpoint` to access OHIF viewer
+- Browse to the `cdnEndpoint` to access OHIF viewer

 > You can do additional Domain and CDN configurations as need.